DataDog/hiring-engineers/answers.md

 ![](images/Alert.PNG)

-* **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:
+* **Bonus Exercise**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Let's set up two scheduled downtimes for this monitor:

   * One that silences it from 7pm to 9am daily on M-F,